ibm-cloud-docs/Registry/registry_notices_exemptions.md

 Beginning 31 January 31 2022, Vulnerability Advisor for {{site.data.keyword.registrylong}} will no longer replicate exemptions between {{site.data.keyword.cloud_notm}} regions.
 {: shortdesc}

+The original announcement was published on 20 December 2021.
+{: note}

 ## What are exemptions?
 {: #registry_notices_exemptions_desc}